Unlike mere casework tools, mCase is the only solution designed around your unique needs, from the expert in case management software.

 Liability and Recovery

-mCase easily supports any case management program involving intake, assessment, eligibility, service planning, and/or ongoing service delivery.
+mCase easily supports any case management program, including those that involve intake, assessment, eligibility, service planning, and/or ongoing service delivery.

 - Works offline

 - Service planning